JamesAnBo/CampBuddy/README.md

 /cbud help  print help.
 ```
 Timers created with `addtg` or `addid` (ID named timers) will not renew after zoning.<br />
-Timers created with `addnm` (Mob named timers) will renew, even if you've zoned (as long as you can see the defeat message in chat).
+Timers created with `addnm` (Mob named timers) will renew, even if you've zoned (as long as you can see the defeat message in chat).<br />
+Timers with names (i.e DESPOT, or MOTHERGLOBE) will create a count UP timer when they reach 0.
+This is for tracking window elapsed time.<br />

 This is so you can make a timer for the NM itself and set it for the window reopen.<br />
 Example: `/cbud addnm Despot 2 0 0` will start a 2hour timer when you see Despot die.